50 Life Goals Examples For a Long, Happy, and Successful Life

 What To Do If Your Life Goals Change?

-It doesn’t make you a failure, and it simply means that your goal isn’t right for you.
+It simply means that your goal was not right for you.

-Scroll down for more helpful ideas below!
+Scroll down for more helpful content below!

 ARTICLE SOURCES